 At one point I was going to climb on some rocks to get a photo…

-… when I thought I’d better check what was on the other side, so I walked up a bit
+… when I thought I’d better check what was on the other side first, so I walked up a bit

 … and looked over

-Yeah, good job I checked first!
+Yeah, it was a good job I’d checked first!
 As I was getting back on my bike another cyclist was approaching.
 I asked him if he was going towards the tunnel.
 He said he was.
 We rode on together and got chatting.
 He knew the area very well and assured me that there was only one tunnel.
 That really baffled me but I believed him because he had so much knowledge of everything else to do with the Vercors.
 Nearly every place I mentioned he knew about.
 He joked that if I was out bagging tunnels then I’d be disappointed because I’d only score one today!
-I was reminded of that Month Python sketch with the twin peaks of Kilamanjaro!
+I was reminded of that Monty Python sketch with the twin peaks of Kilamanjaro!
 He also assured me that the tunnel was open and you could freely cycle through it.

-We passed a place where parapenters jumped off the mountain – it must be an amazing experience.
+We passed a place where parapenters could jump off the mountain – that must be an exhilarating experience.

 He gave a running commentary about what was coming up next and how far the tunnel was.
 He had also seen photos on the internet of when the road surface was really bad and the tunnel impassible, but it seems that someone has done a pretty good tidying-up job of the road and the tunnel itself.

 We made our way past where the landslide had happened …

-and paused at the entrance to the tunnel to take in the amazing view of Saint Egrèves and the Isère river.
+… and paused at the entrance to the tunnel to take in the glorious view of Saint Egrèves and the Isère river.

-Through the tunnel, which was pretty cold, we then started the amazing descent towards Autrans …
+Through the tunnel, which was pretty cold, we then started the long descent towards Autrans …

 … during which we bid each other adieu, as he turned off towards his friends’ house, after we’d been riding together for about 50 minutes.
 So Augustin, if you’re reading this, thanks for your company and all your advice.
 I wish you well in your cycling adventures.